Webb goes 7 scoreless, hits 2-run triple, Giants top Marlins

 SAN FRANCISCO (AP) — Logan Webb pitched three-hit ball over seven scoreless innings and had a two-run triple for his first career extra-base hit as the San Francisco Giants beat the Miami Marlins 4-3 on Sunday.

-Mauricio Dubon added a pair of hits, including a squeeze-bunt single for San Francisco.
+Mauricio Dubón added a pair of hits, including a squeeze-bunt single for San Francisco.
 Brandon Belt had a sacrifice fly and Jason Vosler collected his first hit in the majors.

+“Now I know why hitters like hitting so much,” Webb said.
+“That was a lot of fun.
+I was definitely a little tired after I got to third.”

 Webb (1-1) matched his career-best with eight strikeouts and pitched with runners on base in six of the first seven innings but worked around the trouble each time.
 He allowed three singles and walked three.